pokkagrinti/obs-auto-recorder/README.md

 1. Python 3.8 or later
 2. OBS
-3. Runelite (With plugins installed)
+3. Runelite and the following Runelite plugins installed and enabled:
    - Morg HTTP Client

 ## Installation